jdleesmiller/jdleesmiller.github.io/_drafts/driverless-race-car-deep-learning.markdown

 One way to look at it is that our overall aim for this network is to go from a camera frame at 320 by 160 pixels down to a single number, which is the steering angle that the car should apply when it sees this image.

 Let's start with our first building block, convolution.
 Convolution is a simple idea but also a very general one.
 To use it, we define what is called a kernel (it has many names, but I will call it a kernel), which is a small matrix of numbers.
-In this example we have a 3 pixel by 3 pixel kernel.
+Here we'll use a 3 pixel by 3 pixel kernel.

 <p align="center">
   <a href="/assets/driverless/15-convolution.png">